Edmund-Kiama/rick-and-morty-using-API/README.md

-# Rick and Morty API Explorer
+# Rick and Morty API

 ## Introduction